-Description Closing Cost Assistance is provided in the form of a 0% deferred loan to income eligible first time home buyers in the Town and Village of Williamsville.
-Eligibility is for households less than 80% AMI based upon 2018 HUD Income Guidelines.
-This activity will be supplemented with HOME program income received in 2018 from previous closing cost assistance loans.
-No CDBG EN funds will be applied to this program in 2018, as \$77,000 remains from prior year allocations.
-Target Date 3/31/2019 Estimate the number and type of families that will Approximately 4 first-time homebuyers households will be assided available. benefit from the proposed activities available.
-Approximately 4 first-time homebuyers households will be assisted in 2017.
+Funding : Description Closing Cost Assistance is provided in the form of a 0% deferred loan to income eligible first time home buyers in the Town and Village of Williamsville.
+Eligibility is for households less than 80% AMI based upon 2019 HUD Income Guidelines.
+This activity will be supplemented with HOME program income received in 2019 from previous closing cost assistance loans.
+No HOME EN funds will be applied to this program in 2019, as \$50,143 remains from prior year allocations.
+Target Date 3/31/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately four first time homebuyer households will be assisted in 2019.
 Previous years' funding available.
-Location Description Town-wide Planned Activities HUD Matrix Code 13 - Direct Homeowners HUD Matrix Code 13 - Direct Homeownership Assistance to LMI households.
-18 Project Name Amherst Acquisition-Rehabilitation/New Construction-Resale (HOME) Target Area Eggertsville, Springville Callodine, Windermere-Meadow Lea, Town-wide Goals Supported Promote Affordable Homeownership Needs Addressed Acquisition Rehabilitation Resale A Funding HOME: \$90,000 Description Acquisition and rehabilitation of an existing vacant, deteriorated single family house in a target neighborhood, or acquisition of a vacant lot and new construction of a single-family house for resale to an income eligible first-time homebuyer.
-Amherst will acquire at least one home or vacant lot in 2018, allocating \$90,000 of 2018 funding and supplementing it with the sale proceeds from 1519 Eggert Road (\$100,000 in Program Income).
+Location Description Town-wide Planned Activities Matrix Code 13 Direct Homeownership assistance to LMI households.
+16 Project Name Amherst Acquisition-Rehabilitation/New Construction-Resale (HOME & CDBG) Target Area Town Wide Goals Supported Promote Affordable Homeownership Needs Addressed Acquisition Rehabilitation Resale A Funding CDBG: \$30,000 HOME: \$179,401 Description Acquisition and rehabilitation of an existing vacant, deteriorated single family house in a target neighborhood, or acquisition of a vacant lot and new construction of a single-family house for resale to an income eligible first-time homebuyer.
+Amherst will acquire at least one home or vacant lot in 2019, allocating \$30,000 in CDBG EN funding for acquisition, \$179,401 of 2019 HOME EN funding and supplementing it with the sale proceeds from 26 Meadow Lea (\$100,000 in HOME Program Income) for the rehab and resale portion of the project.
 The owner/developer to manage the rehabilitation or new construction of the property may be a CHDO.
-Target Date 3/31/2019

 Estimate the number and type of families that will benefit from the proposed activities One eligible first time homebuyer household will benefit from the resale of a rehabilitated property.
 The neighborhood will also benefit from the rehabilitation of the property or in-fill development that occurs.

-Location Description Eggertsville; Town-wide.
+Location Description Town-wide

-Planned Activities HUD Matrix Code 14G - One home will be rehabilitated or a new home constructed and sold to a first time homebuyer through a non-profit owner/developer.
+Planned Activities HUD Matrix Code 14G

+One home will be rehabilitated or a new home constructed and sold to a first time homebuyer through a non-profit owner/developer.
 A purchase subsidy will be available to supplement the closing cost homebuyer assistance, to make the home more affordable.

-19 Project Name Amherst HOME Administration
+17 Project Name Amherst HOME Administration

 Target Area Town Wide

-Goals Supported Improve Housing Stock

-Promote Affordable Homeownership
+Goals Supported Improve Housing Stock Promote Affordable Homeownership

-Needs Addressed Residential Rehabilitation-Owner-Occupied A
+Needs Addressed Residential Rehabilitation-Owner-Occupied A Acquisition Rehabilitation Resale A

-Funding HOME: \$57,595
+Funding HOME: \$97,395

-Description Funds for staff and office costs for oversight and implementation of HOME activities: \$57,595.
-This figure is 10% of the total HOME Consortium allocation.
-The admin. funds will be supplemented with Amherst HOME Program Income; \$15,0000 for a total of \$72,595.
-Increases in 2018 allocation will be applied to the HOME Admin budget line in accordance with percentages allowed.
+Description Funds for staff and office costs for oversight and implementation of HOME activities: \$97,395.
+This figure is 10% of the expected total HOME Consortium allocation.
+The admin. funds will be supplemented with Amherst HOME Program Income; \$15,0000 for a total of \$112,395.
+Increases in 2019 allocation will be applied to the HOME Admin budget line in accordance with percentages allowed.

-Target Date 3/31/2019
+Target Date 3/31/2020

 Estimate the number and type of families that will benefit from the proposed activities N/A

 Location Description N/A

+Planned Activities HUD Matrix Code: 21H Oversight and administration of the HOME Investment Partnership Grant for the Amherst HOME Consortium.

+18 Project Name Required Planning Activities